-I wrote about Hollyhock or Alcea rosea or Althaea rosea almost 9 years ago, but today as I was walking in the Bankside area of London I came across it on the sidewalk and it was such a wonderful display I decided to mention this flower again.
+I wrote about Hollyhock or Alcea rosea or Althaea rosea almost 9 years ago.
+Today as I was walking in the Bankside area of London I came across it on the sidewalk.
+It was such a wonderful display I decided to write about this flower again.

-Also, interesting trivia about Hollyhock is that in Japan during the Edo period 1600-1868 Tokugawa Shogunate or Shoguns adopted the Hollyhock leaves in their emblem.
+In Japan, during the Edo period 1600-1868 Tokugawa Shogunate or Shoguns adopted the Hollyhock leaves in their emblem.

 Hollyhock has both medicinal uses and is also used in foods.
-You might find the leaves or flowers in salads and also flower petals are sometimes used as a tea.
+You might find the leaves or flowers in salads.
+The flower petals are sometimes used as a tea.
 But you should usually consult more documentation or a doctor before consuming any plant even if it is identified as edible.
-It is also used in papermaking and dyes.
+Alcea rosea is also used in papermaking and dyes.